Cowboys and Angels (George Michael song)

-"Cowboys and Angels" is a song written and performed by English singer-songwriter George Michael, released on Epic Records in March 1991 as the fifth single from his second solo album, Listen Without Prejudice Vol. 1 (1990).
-The song became the first single released by Michael to miss the top 40 of the UK Singles Chart, peaking at number 45.
-The album was released in the UK on 3 September and in the US on 11 September; each single had finished lower than its predecessor and "Cowboys and Angels" continued the pattern, although the other four had all reached the threshold of the top 40.
-It was also Michael's longest single to date, at 7 minutes 14 seconds.
-The saxophone solo is performed by Andy Hamilton.
-The song is notable for being written in waltz time.
+"Cowboys and Angels" is a song written and performed by English singer-songwriter George Michael, released on Epic Records on 18 March 1991 as the fifth single from his second solo album, Listen Without Prejudice Vol. 1 (1990).
+The song became the first single released by Michael to miss the top 40 of the UK singles chart, peaking at number 45.
+The album was released in September 1990; each single had finished lower than its predecessor and "Cowboys and Angels" continued the pattern, although the other four had all reached the threshold of the top 40.
+It was also Michael's longest single to date, at 7 minutes and 14 seconds.